Early life of Marcus Aurelius: Fronto and further education, 136–146

-A significant amount of the correspondence between Fronto and Marcus Aurelius has survived.
-The pair were very close.
+A significant amount of the correspondence between Fronto and Marcus has survived.
+The pair were very close, with some historians suggesting passionate feelings on Marcus's part.
 "Farewell my Fronto, wherever you are, my most sweet love and delight.
 How is it between you and me?
 I love you and you are not here."
-Marcus Aurelius spent time with Fronto's wife and daughter, both named Cratia, and they enjoyed light conversation.
+Marcus spent time with Fronto's wife and daughter, both named Cratia, and they enjoyed light conversation.
 He wrote Fronto a letter on his birthday, claiming to love him as he loved himself, and calling on the gods to ensure that every word he learned of literature, he would learn "from the lips of Fronto".
-His prayers for Fronto's health were more than conventional because Fronto was frequently ill; at times, he seems to be an almost constant invalid, always suffering—about one-quarter of the surviving letters deal with the man's sicknesses.
-Marcus Aurelius asks that Fronto's pain be inflicted on himself, "of my own accord with every kind of discomfort".
+His prayers for Fronto's health were more than conventional because Fronto was frequently ill; at times, he seems to be an almost constant invalid, always suffering—about one-quarter of the surviving letters deal with Fronto's sicknesses.
+Marcus asks that Fronto's pain be inflicted on himself, "of my own accord with every kind of discomfort".

-Fronto never became Marcus Aurelius' full-time teacher and continued his career as an advocate.
+Fronto never became Marcus' full-time teacher and continued his career as an advocate.
 One notorious case brought him into conflict with Herodes.
 Fronto had been retained as defense counsel by Tiberius Claudius Demostratus, a prominent Athenian.
 Herodes Atticus was chief prosecutor.
 Because of Herodes' fraught relationship with the city of Athens, the defense's strategy would probably include attacks on his character.
-Marcus Aurelius pleaded with Fronto, first with "advice", then as a "favor", not to attack Herodes; he had already asked Herodes to refrain from making the first blows.
-Fronto replied that he was surprised to discover Marcus Aurelius counted Herodes as a friend (perhaps Herodes was not yet Marcus Aurelius' tutor), but allowed that Marcus Aurelius might be correct, and agreed that the case should not be made into a spectacle.
+Marcus pleaded with Fronto, first with "advice", then as a "favor", not to attack Herodes; he had already asked Herodes to refrain from making the first blows.
+Fronto replied that he was surprised to discover Marcus counted Herodes as a friend (perhaps Herodes was not yet Marcus' tutor), but allowed that Marcus might be correct, and agreed that the case should not be made into a spectacle.
 He nonetheless affirmed his intent to make use of the material available: "I warn you that I won't even use in a disproportionate way the opportunity that I have in my case, for the charges are frightful and must be spoken of as frightful.
 Those in particular which refer to the beating and robbing I will describe in such a way that they savour of gall and bile.
 If I happen to call him an uneducated little Greek it will not mean war to the death."
-Marcus Aurelius was satisfied with Fronto's response.
+Marcus was satisfied with Fronto's response.